jnvsor/screencap/README.md

 Open the script and scroll down to line 19 (Under "Defaults" comment) and set these values as wished

 * **executable**
-  Path to the avconv/ffmpeg binary.
+  Path to the FFmpeg binary.
 Replace this with the full path to a custom compiled version if you have one.
+* **threads**
+  Number of threads to use to encode the video.
+Setting this to the maximum can slow games down if they are CPU hogs.
+Setting this to 1 could result in FFmpeg not being able to keep up on slower machines.
 * **fps**
   Frames per second - self explanatory
 * **capture**
-  Video input size as described [in the avconv documentation](http://libav.org/avconv.html#Video-Options).
+  Video input size as described [in the FFmpeg documentation](http://ffmpeg.org/ffmpeg.html#Video-Options).
 Exact width/height: `1920x1080` or keyword: `hd1080`
 * **scale**
-  Scale filter options as described [in the avconv documentation](http://libav.org/avconv.html#scale-1).
+  Scale filter options as described [in the FFmpeg documentation](http://www.ffmpeg.org/ffmpeg-filters.html#Options).
 When an option is set to -1 the aspect ratio is maintained (So the default of `w=-1:h=720` scales the video to 720 pixels high while maintaining aspect ratio)

   Scaling the video down is not a CPU necessity as a modern gaming system (Or steam machine) can record 1080p @ 30fps on a single core, however the file size at 720p is already 700Mb per minute and I personally like to keep my original footage.

   Output size is automatically scaled to even width/height to keep encoders happy.
-* **preset**
-  Which libx264 recording preset to use.
-These should be delivered with avconv and `lossless_ultrafast` has never steered me wrong.
-(Those of you with ridiculous machines may want to up the thread count and lower the encoding speed to produce smaller file sizes at the cost of CPU time)
 * **codec_v**
-  The video codec to use (Note that the presets delivered with avconv only work with libx264, so you may have to write your own and store it in `~/.avconv` if you plan on using a different encoder)
+  The video codec to use
+* **codec_v_options**
+  Options to pass to the encoder (Default is ultrafast lossless h.264, works great for screencasting)
 * **audioinput**
   A bash array of options for audio inputs.
 Allow me to explain my own settings.
   * `-f pulse`